schwi1996/2023_qds_AU/README.md

 ## General Info
-Welcome to iinsight! iinsight is an app to help educators manage their data and save time. iinsight allows educators to sync data between devices, quickly take notes, and capture pictures all in the app, and this is just the tip of the iceberg!
+Welcome to Versify!
+Have you ever listened to a song but it's in a language other than English?
+Or you just want to explore songs in a different language?
+Versify provides the most popular songs of the year in foreign languages for your enjoyment!

 ## Technologies
 Technologies used for this project: